matewilk/voice-ai-chatbot/README.md

 ```

 ##### Environment Variables:
 Set up `.env` with your API keys and other configurations.
+Find the example `.env.example` file in the root directory of this project.
 ```bash
 OPENAI_API_KEY={YOUR_OPENAI_API_KEY}
 PINECONE_API_KEY={YOUR_PINECONE_API_KEY}